DeliriumProducts/frontend-template/README.md

 # frontend-template

-This is a template for web apps, using firebase, ant design, next js &amp; emotion
+This is a template for progressive web apps, using Firebase, Ant Design, NextJS &amp; emotion.